ArchCipher/CyberSecurity/PortSwigger-web-security-academy/SQL-injection/06-sqli-union-attack.md

-# SQL Injection - UNION Attack: Retrieve Data
+# SQL Injection - UNION Attack: Retrieve Multiple Values in a Single Column

 ## Goal:
 This lab contains a SQL injection vulnerability in the product category filter.
-The results from the query are returned in the application's response, so you can use a UNION attack to retrieve data from other tables.
+The results from the query are returned in the application's response so you can use a UNION attack to retrieve data from other tables.

 The database contains a different table called `users`, with columns called `username` and `password`.